rhinoplasty reshapes the nose

 Days after the surgery, results from the nose surgery will become more apparent, especially after the swelling subsides.
 However, the swelling may return time and again over that first year after surgery.
 It can be especially prevalent in the morning, gradually fading throughout the day.
 Patients who wear glasses may have to tape their glasses to their foreheads or position them snugly on the cheeks for about seven weeks after the procedure.

 There may be minor complications that come with rhinoplasty, yet they are quite rare.
 Some of these risks include nosebleed, anesthetic reactions, and infection.
-Dr. Trovato will discuss these risks with you during your consultation.
+During your consultation for rhinoplasty Dallas plastic surgeon, Dr. Trovato will discuss these risks with you.

 Revision or secondary rhinoplasty corrects deformities caused by a previous operation on the nose.
 It is a more difficult procedure to perform than primary rhinoplasty because there is less cartilage to work with and there may be scarring or tissue contracture (tightening).
 However, skilled plastic surgeons can improve both the appearance and the function of the nose.